 As an environmental engineer living in Montana, I’m keenly aware of the value of preserving our nation’s natural resources and of my own part in helping to prevent the degradation of these irreplaceable assets.
 I work to ensure that wastewater is managed properly and that the water we drink is clean now and into the future.

 Linda holds a B.S. in agricultural engineering from Cornell University.
-She loves to travel with her husband and three children and enjoys rafting, camping, and hiking in her home state of Montana and throughout the west.
+She loves to travel with her husband and three children and enjoys rafting, camping, and hiking in her home state of Montana, throughout the west, and the world.